-Here are 4 Frightful stats to avoid with your finances this trick or treat season!
+Here are 4 stats to avoid with your finances!

 1. One third of Americans only make the minimum payment on their credit cards each month.
 Making the minimum credit card payment means that you pay more interest!
 Carrying a high balance can also hurt your credit score because of the high utilization rate.
 Only use credit cards to make purchases that you can afford, and pay off your card every month.
 If you have to carry a balance, make sure to pay it off as quickly as possible to avoid accumulating interest.